tomswinburne/tomswinburne.github.io/index.md

 <br>
 <br>
 <u><strong>Learning Multiscale Material Models</strong></u><br>
 Metallic alloys are uniquely strong, ductile and reusable, essential for transportation and energy production.
-Diagnosis and mitigation of component failure remains a grand challenge, reducing performance and raising costs (2-3% of US GDP for fatigue).
-Physically faithful predictive models are needed as experiments are typically indirect, destructive and expensive- available data is too sparse for learning alone.
+However, diagnosis and mitigation of component failure is a grand engineering challenge, reducing performance and raising costs: 2-3% of US GDP for fatigue alone.

+As experiments are typically indirect, destructive and expensive, databases are too sparse for purely data-driven approaches.
+Physically faithful models thus have huge potential to accelerate design and testing.

-Our research pushes the frontier of multi-scale modelling for metals, connecting atomic dynamics to microstructure and mechanical properties.
-We draw from mechanics, physics, applied mathematics and machine learning to build models that can learn top-down and bottom-up, producing predictions with robust uncertainty quantification.
+Our research pushes the frontier of multi-scale modelling for metals, connecting atomic dynamics, microstructure and mechanical properties.
+We draw broadly from mechanics, physics, applied math and machine learning.

 <u><strong>Current research topics</strong></u><br>
 Projects balance applications with theory/methods depending on your interests, see